Play a part in public health.

 Pursuing a Dietetic Internship and a Registered Dietitian Credential

-After completing your degree, you’ll be eligible to apply for an accredited Dietetic Internship program.
-Many students go on to pursue Russell Sage College’s Dietetic Internship program.
+After completing your bachelor’s degree in Nutrition, you’ll be eligible to apply for an accredited Dietetic Internship program.
+Many students pursue Russell Sage College’s Dietetic Internship program.

 You’ll get a minimum of 1,200 hours of supervised practice, preparing you to take the next step: passing the CDR’s dietetic registration exam.